-Covid-19: Punjab, Chhattisgarh join 5 states to quarantine passengers arriving on domestic flights
+Covid-19: India sees highest single-day jump in cases after 6,767 new infections, toll at 3,867

 The health ministry has said India’s healthcare infrastructure must be ramped up for the next two months to tackle the pandemic.

+India on Sunday recorded 6,767 new coronavirus cases in the past 24 hours – the biggest single-day jump in figures so far.
+With this, the total number of cases reached 1,31,868 and the toll rose to 3,867 after 147 new fatalities.

-The Punjab and Chhattisgarh governments on Saturday joined five other states to announce 14 days of mandatory home quarantine for passengers returning via flights, buses, and trains.
+Meanwhile, the Punjab and Chhattisgarh governments on Saturday joined five other states to announce 14 days of mandatory home quarantine for passengers returning via flights, buses, and trains.
 So far, Karnataka, Kerala, Andhra Pradesh, Telangana, Assam and the Union Territory of Jammu and Kashmir have decided to quarantine incoming passengers.

-India has so far reported 1,25,101 coronavirus cases, including 3,720 deaths.
 The health ministry said that the country’s health care infrastructure must be ramped up for the next two months to tackle the spread of the infection.

 More than 53 lakh cases of Covid-19 have been reported worldwide, as well as at least 3,40,000 deaths, according to a tracker by the Johns Hopkins University.